Masato Wada: As Kintarou Tooyama in the Prince of Tennis Live-Action Film

 Wada was not able to carry on his role from the musicals to the live-adaptation film of the manga series, because the character of Sengoku, as well as the entire Yamabuki team, does not appear in the film; however, he was able to make a small cameo in the film as Kintarou Tooyama, a member of Seigaku's rival team, Shintenhouji.
 The cameo appearance marked Wada's first film debut.

 The Prince of Tennis was released on May 13, 2006 and opened in the tenth spot in the Japanese Box Office.

-As Nogami Toshiya in Fushin no toki -Woman Wars-
+As Toshiya Nogami in Fushin no toki -Woman Wars-

-Then, Wada appeared in the TV drama, Fushin no toki -Woman Wars (だめんず・うぉ~か~) as a minor character, named Nogami Toshiya, which premiered on Fuji TV July 6, 2006 and broadcast until September 21, 2006.
+Then, Wada appeared in the TV drama, Fushin no toki -Woman Wars (だめんず・うぉ~か~) as a minor character, named Toshiya Nogami, which premiered on Fuji TV July 6, 2006 and broadcast until September 21, 2006.

-As Fukuyama Ichitarou in Damens Walker
+As Ichitarou Fukuyama in Damens Walker

-Afterwards, Wada appeared in the TV drama, Damens Walkers (だめんず・うぉ~か~) as a businessman, named Fukuyama Ichitarou, which premiered on TV Asahi October 12, 2006 and broadcast until December 7, 2006.
+Afterwards, Wada appeared in the TV drama, Damens Walkers (だめんず・うぉ~か~) as a businessman, named Ichitarou Fukuyama, which premiered on TV Asahi October 12, 2006 and broadcast until December 7, 2006.
 The drama was based on a popular comic book by Mayumi Kurata, about beautiful women that end up having relationships with worthless men that cheat and lie.

-As Baba Atsushi in Konshuu, Tsuma ga Uwaki Shimasu
+As Atsushi Baba in Konshuu, Tsuma ga Uwaki Shimasu

-Wada appeared as a businessman, named Baba Atsushi, in the TV drama, Konshuu, Tsuma ga Uwaki Shimasu (今週､妻が浮気します), which premiered on Fuji TV, January 16, 2007.
+Wada appeared as a businessman, named Atsushi Baba, in the TV drama, Konshuu, Tsuma ga Uwaki Shimasu (今週､妻が浮気します), which premiered on Fuji TV, January 16, 2007.